JNKKKK/17fall-unity-extra-credit/README.md

 # Overview
-A unity program that can make up an image by humanoid agents with different colors
+A unity program that can make up an image by humanoid agents with different colors.

 # Screenshots
 use local image ```\Assets\ResourceImages\pi.jpg```